 "Web Content Services" means the design, development, creation, adaptation and delivery of content (which may include text, images, designs, audio material, video material and/or software) for use online by the Client, in accordance with Section 3 of the Statement of Work.

 2.1 The Contract shall come into force upon the Effective Date.

-2.2 The Contract shall continue in force indefinitely, at the beginning of which the Contract shall terminate automatically, subject to termination in accordance with Clause 27 or any other provision of these Terms and Conditions.
+2.2 The Contract shall continue in force indefinitely, subject to termination in accordance with Clauses 17, 18 or any other provision of these Terms and Conditions.

 2.3 Unless the parties expressly agree otherwise in writing, each Statement of Work shall create a distinct contract under these Terms and Conditions.